elineri/Dynamic_CV/README.md

 ## TECHNICAL CHOICES

 ## COMPATIBILITY
+All the functions I have used is compatiable with the most common web browsers and the latest versions.
+For example media is not compatiable with Opera mini, IE or KaiOS browser, but since I think this is a good function to use I have chosen to use this.

 ## EASTER EGG 1
 To activate easter egg 1 click the footer text 'Elin Ericstam'